-Funeral directors aren’t perhaps the first role models that pop in your mind when you think about which career path to choose, at least when you’ve young, but later on they can perfectly become one.
+Funeral directors and other NFDA jobs aren’t perhaps the first role models that pop in your mind when you think about which career path to choose, at least when you’ve young, but later on they can perfectly become one.
 Funeral services aren’t something we like to think about on a regular basis, but these are definitely a uniquely necessary part of what can be provided to us at delicate times.
 The importance of funeral houses and the quality of the services they provide directly reflects into a funeral director salary and the inherent job description, making the job quite desirable on more than one level.
 In 2012, according to the Bureau for Labor Statistics (BLS)*, there were about 32,800 funeral directors in the country, and 4000 new positions are expected to be created from 2012 until 2022 (a projected 12% job outlook).

 Overview of a Funeral Director Salary